John Yoo: Academic career

-Yoo has been a professor at the University of California, Berkeley, School of Law since 1993, where he is the Emanuel S. Heller Professor of Law.
+Since 1993, Yoo has been a professor at the University of California, Berkeley, School of Law, where he is the Emanuel S. Heller Professor of Law.
 He has written multiple books on presidential power and the war on terrorism, and many articles in scholarly journals and newspapers.
 He has held the Fulbright Distinguished Chair in Law at the University of Trento and has been a visiting law professor at the Free University of Amsterdam, the University of Chicago, and Chapman University School of Law.
 Since 2003, Yoo has also been a visiting scholar at the American Enterprise Institute, a conservative think tank in Washington.
 He wrote a monthly column, "Closing Arguments", for The Philadelphia Inquirer.
 He has written academic books including Crisis and Command.

 Bush administration (2001–2003)

 Yoo has been principally associated with his work from 2001 to 2003 in the Department of Justice's Office of Legal Counsel (OLC) under Attorney General John Ashcroft during the George W. Bush Administration.
 Yoo's expansive view of presidential power led to a close relationship with Vice President Dick Cheney's office.
 He played an important role in developing a legal justification for the Bush administration's policy in the war on terrorism, arguing that prisoner of war status under the Geneva Conventions does not apply to "enemy combatants" captured during the war in Afghanistan and held at the Guantánamo Bay detention camp.